Federated-Engineers/foundation-fast-track/README.md

 Before watching videos or writing code, read the Why We Use It section in each module.
 Understanding the business and engineering context is more important than memorizing syntax.

 #### Watch then Do:
-Watch the linked YouTube videos to establish your mental model, then immediately open the /exercises folder inside that module to practice.
+Watch the linked YouTube videos to establish your mental model, make sure to get hands on while watching, play around, break things to understand why it work, then immediately take the challenge task prepared after each module.

 #### Break Things Safely:
 This repository is a sandbox.
 Tweak the Dockerfiles, break the Terraform code, and cause Git conflicts on purpose to learn how to fix them here, rather than in production.